 For many construction accident victims, time spent away from work is detrimental to their financial well-being.
 When you’re forced to take off work to nurse an injury, you become unable to work and lose out on your income for however long you need to stay home.

 Workers’ Compensation benefits exist to support workers who’ve been injured on the job and can’t show up to work.
 The process of acquiring Workers’ Compensation can be complicated, so it’s important to team up with a workers’ compensation lawyer early on in the process.

 Workers’ compensation cases involve payment schedules for medical expenses and particular calculations or the weekly checks that injured victims are entitled to.
 Your compensation is determined by interpreting North Carolina General Statutes Chapter 97 – Workers’ Compensation Act.
-This is where your workers’ compensation lawyer provides an invaluable service – only a skilled workers compensation attorney can defend your injuries in court and fight for your right to the maximum compensation available.
+This is where your workers’ compensation lawyer provides an invaluable service – only a skilled workers compensation lawyer in Raleigh can defend your injuries in court and fight for your right to the maximum compensation available.

 In addition to your workers’ compensation case, your construction accident lawyer may be able to bring a civil action against any additional third-party wrong-doers.
 In a construction accident scenario, it is likely to have multiple parties involved, meaning that you may have a workers’ compensation case against your employer and a civil personal injury case against another business entity.
 By representing your construction accident and advocating on your behalf in court, your attorney will work to earn you compensation for your medical bills, long-term medical care, and any lost wages you’ve suffered as a result of your workplace accident.